phone

 Day 1: Arrival in Panama City

 Most flights from the United States arrive late in the evening.
-We will meet you at the Tocumen International Airport (PTY) with a shuttle to a hotel located along the Panama Canal and Amador Causeway, close to the Puente de Las Américas and entrance of canal, which is a great birding location as well.
+We will meet you at the Tocumen International Airport (PTY) with a shuttle to the Riande Airport Hotel, which is a 10-minute drive to the airport.

 Early departure and birding through Nusagandi and Guna Yala provinces in search of Sapayoa, Stripe-cheeked Woodpecker, and several mid-altitude hummingbird and tanager species.
 We will stop for lunch in Tortí, roughly half-way to Darién on the Pan-American Highway.
 We will spend most of our afternoon birding along the Tortí River, searching for Little Cuckoo, Jet Antbird, Red-billed Scythebill, Red-breasted Blackbird.
 Overnight in Tortí.